How Do Welding Helmets Work & Why Do You Need One?

 The appropriate shade depends on the welding type and the arc’s intensity.
 Most auto-darkening helmets come with adjustable shade settings that range from #8 to #13.
 Lower numbers are for low-amperage welding, and higher numbers are for brighter, high-amperage welding processes like MIG and TIG welding.

-Accurate colour lenses enhance visibility by reducing the green tint in traditional welding helmets.
+Accurate color lenses enhance visibility by reducing the green tint in traditional welding helmets.
 This allows welders to see more clearly, improving the precision of their work and reducing eye strain over extended periods.

 Q5.
 How long do auto-darkening lenses typically last?